cheshirecode/cheshirecode-sample-refresh-token/README.md

 # Sample PKCE with Refresh Token Rotation

+- [Live demo](https://marvelous-cheesecake-c2f667.netlify.app/) for PKCE flow with refresh token rotation.-
+- For non-logged in users, there is a  `Login` button for authorization redirect
+- For 'logged in' users (supposedly with refresh token), there will be `Logout` button to clear token and go back to login.
-[Live demo](https://marvelous-cheesecake-c2f667.netlify.app/) for PKCE flow with refresh token rotation.
-There will be either a `Login` button for authorization redirect or `Logout` if there is already a stored Refresh Token.
-There is a toggle to count down and refresh token just before expiry (or immediately, if already expired).
-Codes and tokens are stored in cookies and LocalStorage by default.
+- There is a toggle to count down and refresh token just before expiry (or immediately, if already expired).
+Without auto-refresh, token refresh takes place on page load.
+- Codes and tokens are stored in cookies and LocalStorage by default.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/fd7ef859-c484-4db3-99be-e143ff1ed188/deploy-status)](https://app.netlify.com/sites/marvelous-cheesecake-c2f667/deploys)